T-Engel/betaC/README.md

 These are all the alpha scale rarefaction curves.
 We are usually interested in the average sample Therefore let’s take the mean of these curves.
-Also, lets put them inthe in the same graph as the gamma scale to see how they compare.
+Also, lets put them in the in the same graph as the gamma scale to see how they compare.

 ``` r